sandreae/klangkeller-website/README.md

 Website and booking platform for [klangkeller](www.klangkeller.net)

 *This is not a template repo, it contains documentation files specific to this instance.
 This may be improved in the future, but for now that's the way it is.
-If you want to deploy your own instance, clone this repo and then delete all files in public/documentation and views/documentation (except for the root view documentation.ejs).
+If you want to deploy your own instance, clone this repo and then delete folders in public/documentation and views/documentation (leave to the root view documentation.ejs).
 Then you can configure the site following the instructions below.*

 ---
 ## Requirements